 - Provide an accessible pathway with no steps to the entrance of your residence, and confirm the accessibility of your destinations.

-Consistent with Department of Transportation regulations, TriMet will carry a mobility device with three or more wheels and its user so long as the lift can safely accommodate the size and weight of the wheelchair and its user and there is space for the wheelchair on the vehicle.
+Consistent with Department of Transportation regulations, TriMet will carry a mobility device with three or more wheels and its user so long as the lift can safely accommodate the size and weight of the mobility device and its user and there is space for the mobility device on the vehicle.

 Rules for riding